EshwarAnad/CS206/Lab3/ML-Flask-Bootstrap/README.md

-## ML-Model-Flask-Deployment
+## ML-Flask-Boostrap
-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a simple project to elaborate how Machine Learn Models are deployed on production using Flask API

 ### Project Structure